Vikings were different from other people in several major ways.

 Vikings intermingled with more strangers on a regular basis and as equals than did any other group of people.
 These strangers rarely had the same ethics and would often take unfair advantage of Vikings if they had a chance.

-Often the motivation was to make a person dependent by weakening them and they did weakened them by undermining their strength.
+Often their motivation was to make a person dependent by weakening them and they weakened them by undermining their strength.

 Once their strength was taken the person became dependent.
 All those relationships are formed out of weakness and not out of strength.

 The relationship of weakness is automatically destroyed when the person gets stronger.
-Since they have no weakness, they have no dependence so why should they stay around.
-So the other person must keep them weak in order to keep the relationship.
+Since they have no weakness, they have no dependence so why should they stay around?
+The other person must keep them weak in order to keep the relationship.